 The vocal booth at Westpoint Studios where the vocals for "Better Place" was recorded in January 2019.
 The album 'Something from Nothing' is available via Amazon and other good music outlets.
-It comes with a 2 hour making-of documentary1
+It comes with a two-hour making-of documentary.

 Relaxing at Westpoint Studios while the vocal mixed by Shane.